This is a new initiative I believe should become a key part of an individual teacher’s regular practice and professional development.

 Supervision can be enjoyed with a group of up four teachers who share many of your experiences.
 Or it can be undertaken individually.
 I suggest a blend of both forms as an effective approach.
 It is offered using video link technology and can be done in work hours.

-All supervisees are required to agree to a mutual supervision contract outlining responsibilities, of the supervisor and supervisee such as preparation, record keeping, reporting and payment.
+All supervisees are required to agree to a mutual reflective practice agreement outlining responsibilities, of the supervisor and supervisee such as preparation, record keeping, reporting and payment.
 Privacy and confidentiality are maintained to build the trust necessary for open and honest reflection.

 Also agreed are mechanisms to manage issues relating to compliance with school, department and professional association ethics and conduct codes.
 The agreement is signed off by the supervisee and where appropriate, their line manager.